samanthamroz/ClickIt-/README.md

 ### Clickable Object
 A more customizable way to detect mouse clicks on GameObjects.
 **Inspector Options:**
+- `Enabled` - If the event should trigger
 - `Label (Optional)` - An optional label for organization
 - `Mouse Button(s)` - Which button triggers the event
 - `OnClickEvent()` - UnityEvent with methods to be triggered